 NWESD 189 High School Art Show Guidelines

-Information for the Entries for the Superintendent of Public Instruction’s 46th Annual High School Art Show for schools in the NWESD 189 region: This show is open to all current students in grades 9 through 12 in NWESD 189 public schools.
+Entries for the Superintendent of Public Instruction’s Annual High School Art Show are open to all current students in grades 9 through 12 in NWESD 189 region.

-Art can be dropped off with a copy of your registration form from March 4-8 at between 8:00 am – 4:30 pm at any one of these three locations.
+Art can be dropped off with a copy of your registration form from March 2-6, 2020 between 8:00 am – 4:30 pm at either of these locations.

 - NWESD Science Materials Center, North Building, Marysville-Pilchuck High School, 5611 108th St. N.E., Marysville, WA

 You must include a copy of the registration form with each submission.

 The NWESD REGIONAL HIGH SCHOOL ART SHOW will be held at the NWESD in Anacortes, WA from March 9 – 20, 2020.
 The reception and awards presentations will be announced soon.

 - High schools with enrollments of 1,000 students or more are limited to EIGHT entries plus three entries from Special Education students.

 - High schools with enrollments of fewer than 1,000 students are limited to SIX entries, plus two entries from Special Education students.